Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 *Figure 1: High-Level System Architecture of ShoeShow Platform*

+---

 ## 3.2 Backend Architecture

 The ShoeShow backend, built with Spring Boot, adheres to a well-defined **layered architecture** to ensure separation of concerns, maintainability, and testability.
 This structure is a standard practice in enterprise application development

+---

 ### 3.2.1 Layered Architecture (Controller, Service, Repository)

 *   **Controller Layer:** This is the outermost layer, responsible for handling incoming HTTP requests, validating input, and exposing REST endpoints.
 Controllers act as the entry point for client applications, translating HTTP requests into calls to the service layer.
-They are designed to be thin, primarily focusing on request mapping and response formatting [2].
+They are designed to be thin, primarily focusing on request mapping and response formatting
 *   **Service Layer:** This layer encapsulates the core business logic of the application.
 Services orchestrate interactions between repositories, apply business rules, perform validations, and manage transactions.
 They are responsible for implementing the

-use cases of the application, ensuring that data is processed correctly and consistently [2].
+use cases of the application, ensuring that data is processed correctly and consistently .
 *   **Repository Layer:** This layer provides an abstraction over the database, handling data persistence and retrieval.
 It typically consists of interfaces extending Spring Data JPA repositories (e.g., `JpaRepository`, `CrudRepository`).
-These repositories manage interactions with the database using JPA and Hibernate, abstracting away the complexities of direct database access [2].
+These repositories manage interactions with the database using JPA and Hibernate, abstracting away the complexities of direct database access .
 *   **Domain Layer (Entities, DTOs, Mappers):** This layer defines the core data structures of the application.
 It includes:
     *   **Entities:** Java objects that map directly to database tables, annotated with `@Entity`.
-They represent the persistent data model [2].
+They represent the persistent data model .
     *   **DTOs (Data Transfer Objects):** Plain Java objects used to transfer data between layers, particularly between the service layer and the controller layer, and in API requests/responses.
-DTOs help decouple the internal data model from the API contract, providing flexibility and security [2].
+DTOs help decouple the internal data model from the API contract, providing flexibility and security .
     *   **Mappers:** Components responsible for converting data between Entities and DTOs.
-This is crucial for maintaining a clear separation between the persistence model and the API model [2].
+This is crucial for maintaining a clear separation between the persistence model and the API model.
-*   **Configuration Layer:** This layer manages application startup, property sources, security configurations (e.g., Spring Security), and Swagger/OpenAPI documentation setup [2].
+*   **Configuration Layer:** This layer manages application startup, property sources, security configurations (e.g., Spring Security), and Swagger/OpenAPI documentation setup
-*   **Exception Handling:** A centralized exception handling mechanism, often implemented using Spring's `@ControllerAdvice`, ensures that errors are caught and translated into standardized, user-friendly error responses [2].
+*   **Exception Handling:** A centralized exception handling mechanism, often implemented using Spring's `@ControllerAdvice`, ensures that errors are caught and translated into standardized, user-friendly error responses

 This layered approach promotes modularity, making the application easier to understand, test, and maintain.
 Each layer has a distinct responsibility, reducing coupling and improving code organization.

+---

 ### 3.2.2 RESTful API Structure

 The backend exposes its functionalities through RESTful APIs, adhering to standard REST principles:

 *   **Statelessness:** Each request from a client to the server must contain all the information needed to understand the request.
-The server does not store any client context between requests, typically relying on JWTs for authentication [3].
+The server does not store any client context between requests, typically relying on JWTs for authentication .
-*   **Resource-Oriented:** APIs are designed around resources (e.g., products, users, orders), and standard HTTP methods (GET, POST, PUT, DELETE) are used to perform operations on these resources [3].
+*   **Resource-Oriented:** APIs are designed around resources (e.g., products, users, orders), and standard HTTP methods (GET, POST, PUT, DELETE) are used to perform operations on these resources .
-*   **Clear Naming Conventions:** Endpoints follow consistent and intuitive naming conventions (e.g., `/api/products`, `/api/users/{userId}/cart`) [3].
+*   **Clear Naming Conventions:** Endpoints follow consistent and intuitive naming conventions (e.g., `/api/products`, `/api/users/{userId}/cart`) .
-*   **Standardized Response Formats:** API responses, including error responses, follow a consistent JSON structure, making them easier for client applications to parse and handle [2].
-Paginated resources typically return metadata like `page`, `size`, `total`, and the `items` array [2].
+*   **Standardized Response Formats:** API responses, including error responses, follow a consistent JSON structure, making them easier for client applications to parse and handle .
+Paginated resources typically return metadata like `page`, `size`, `total`, and the `items` array .

+---

 ## 3.3 Frontend Architecture

 Both the user-facing and admin frontends are built using Angular, following best practices for modern single-page application development.
 The architecture emphasizes modularity, component reusability, and a clear separation of concerns.

+---

 ### 3.3.1 Components & Modules

 The Angular applications are structured into modules and components:

 *   **Feature Modules:** The application is divided into distinct feature modules, each encapsulating a specific business domain or functionality (e.g., `AuthModule`, `ProductModule`, `CartModule`, `OrderModule`, `ProfileModule`).
-This modularity improves code organization, allows for lazy loading of features (enhancing initial load times), and makes the application easier to scale and maintain [1].
+This modularity improves code organization, allows for lazy loading of features (enhancing initial load times), and makes the application easier to scale and maintain .
 *   **Shared Module:** Contains reusable components, directives, and pipes that are used across multiple feature modules.
-This promotes code reuse and consistency [1].
+This promotes code reuse and consistency .
 *   **Core Module:** Includes services, guards, and interceptors that are used application-wide (e.g., authentication service, API interceptors for adding JWT tokens, route guards for protecting routes).
-This module is typically imported once in the root `AppModule` [1].
+This module is typically imported once in the root `AppModule` .
 *   **Component-Based Structure:** User interfaces are built as a hierarchy of reusable components.
-Each component is responsible for a specific part of the UI and its associated logic, promoting a clear separation of concerns and making the UI easier to manage and test [1].
+Each component is responsible for a specific part of the UI and its associated logic, promoting a clear separation of concerns and making the UI easier to manage and test .

+---

 ### 3.3.2 Service Layer

 Business logic and data fetching operations within the frontend are handled by injectable services.
 These services encapsulate interactions with the backend APIs, manage application state (where applicable), and provide utility functions.
-This ensures that components remain focused on presentation, while services handle the underlying data and logic [1].
+This ensures that components remain focused on presentation, while services handle the underlying data and logic .

+---

 ### 3.3.3 Routing

 Angular's routing module (`AppRoutingModule`) is used to manage navigation between different views and application states.
-It defines the routes for the application, mapping URLs to specific components and enabling a smooth single-page application experience [1].
+It defines the routes for the application, mapping URLs to specific components and enabling a smooth single-page application experience.

+---
 ### 3.3.4 State Management

 While the provided documents don't explicitly detail a specific global state management library (like NgRx or Akita), a well-structured Angular application typically employs a consistent approach to manage application-wide state.
 This could involve using RxJS with BehaviorSubjects in services for simpler state management or a more comprehensive state management library for complex applications.
 RxJS for reactive programming and component communication.

+---
 ### 3.3.5 AI Chatbot Integration (User Frontend)

 The user frontend (`ShoeShow-frontend-user`) features an AI chatbot integration.
 This typically involves:

-*   **Chatbot Component/Service:** A dedicated Angular component or module responsible for rendering the chatbot interface, capturing user input, and displaying chatbot responses [1].
+*   **Chatbot Component/Service:** A dedicated Angular component or module responsible for rendering the chatbot interface, capturing user input, and displaying chatbot responses .
 *   **API Communication:** The chatbot component communicates with a backend AI service (which could be part of the main ShoeShow backend or a separate microservice/third-party API) to process user queries and retrieve intelligent responses.
-This communication is facilitated through Angular services making HTTP requests [1].
+This communication is facilitated through Angular services making HTTP requests .
 *   **Data Flow:** User queries are sent from the frontend to the AI service, processed, and responses are sent back to the frontend for display.
-This involves managing the conversation flow and potentially integrating with other backend services (e.g., product catalog) for context-aware responses [1].
+This involves managing the conversation flow and potentially integrating with other backend services (e.g., product catalog) for context-aware responses .

+---
 ## 3.4 Database Design

 The backend relies on a MySQL relational database.
-The database schema is managed using **Flyway**, which ensures version-controlled and automated database migrations [2].
+The database schema is managed using **Flyway**, which ensures version-controlled and automated database migrations

+---
 ### 3.4.1 Entity-Relationship Diagram (ERD)

 An ERD visually represents the structure of the database, including tables, columns, and relationships between them.
 While a specific ERD image is not provided in the text documents,  suggests including one and outlines key relationships.
 Based on the described entities and functionalities, a conceptual ERD would include tables suchs as: